Reading Time: 15 minutes

 Use Art Therapy to Develop Coping Strategies

 If you or a loved one is suffering from a mental illness, treatment combined with art therapy will be more effective in addressing the disorders and developing coping strategies.
 There are many different types of mental illnesses that can be treated with art therapy.
 Panic attacks, stress, anxiety, and other subtypes include:

 - Generalized Anxiety Disorder

 Including Art Therapy in Your Treatment Plan

-If you are suffering from anxiety or your loved ones are having similar problems – reaching out for professional help is the way to go.
-Including art therapy in your treatment plan will improve the quality of treatment and will help you and your loved ones to deal with panic and anxiety triggers more effectively.
+Including art therapy in your treatment plan will improve the quality of your care.
+It will assist you and your loved ones in dealing with and reducing panic and anxiety triggers more effectively.

 As a part of a long-term comprehensive treatment plan, art therapy can open many doors to provide a full range of treatment that is drawn out specifically for you.
 Seeking and exploring expert help is the first step towards faster recovery, and when the treatment plan involves art – the equation becomes far more rewarding.

 This is the first in a series of posts about how art therapy can help people deal with anxiety and panic.
 If you are interested, you can find more of my posts by clicking here.

 If you enjoyed this article, please subscribe to my mailing list and share it with your friends, family, and business associates if you think they would be interested.
 As an independent artist, this kind of support is invaluable.